A. Define loss in the following topics:

 a country to a God they can swallow,

-if the country was enough to keep her safe…
+say the country was enough to keep them safe,

 Think of a wall with water tirelessly seeping into it.

 Think of the double sensation.